whg-training/whg-training-resources/docs/prerequisites/tidyverse.md

 ```
 ![img](images/ggplot_histogram_pretty.png)

+Lots of other alterations can be made to the plot like this.
+For example, let's split it so we can
-Or split so we can better see the upper tail of the distribution:
+better see the upper tail of the distribution:

 ```
 print(